|Location:||Antakya, Hatay. Antakya-Reyhanli road nearby Neccar Mountain. (36.208864, 36.178764)|

 |1856||purchased by the French consul of Aleppo and donated to the Catholic Church.|

 |1863||Capuchin Friars restore the church and rebuilt the facade on orders from Pope Pius IX.|

 |1932||marble statue of Saint Peter placed above the altar.|

 |1983||the church was declared a holy site by the Vatican.|

-|01-MAR-2008||cave and church closed due to structural concerns.|
+|01-MAR-2008||cave and church closed due to structural concerns after a collapse.|

 The old name of Antakya is Antioch, a name which is known by many people through St. Peter of Antioch.
 At this time Antioch was one of the largest cities in the world after Rome, Alexandria and Ephesus.
 It was the center of learning and science, religion and commerce in the Middle East.
 The holy man stayed here some time around the year 50 and used a cave to worship God.
 Here the Apostle preached for the first time and here he established the Christian community, introduced the word Christ.
 The place is today known as Cave Church of Saint Peter in Antioch or simply St. Peter's Church.
 Inside the cave a church was built, which is often called the first Christian church ever built by man.